marzer/tomlplusplus/README.md

 Header-only TOML parsing lib for C++17 and later.

 # Usage
 Single-header libraries are the hip thing at the moment but are pretty unergonomic to develop.
-Multi-header libraries are easier to develop but can't necessarily just be dropped in your source tree.
-`toml++` provides both flavours:
+Multi-header libraries are easier to develop but can't always be dropped in your source tree with ease. `toml++` provides both flavours.

 #### 'Single-header' mode
 1. Drop `toml.hpp` somewhere in your source tree